LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_sony.md

 ```
 fastboot oem unlock <your_unlock_code>
 ```
+10. If the device doesn't automatically reboot, reboot it.
+It should now be unlocked.
-10. Since the device resets completely, you will need to re-enable USB debugging to continue.
+11. Since the device resets completely, you will need to re-enable USB debugging to continue.

 {% include snippets/before_recovery_install.md %}